logseq/nbb-logseq/examples/from-js/README.md

   useful when there is enough ClojureScript that it'd help to have it in a separate file for development purposes e.g. syntax highlighting.
 * The `gp-cli/parse-graph` returns ast data, in addition to a database.
-* In ast.cljs, see `clojure.walk/postwalk` which makes it easy to walk the ast trees and find specific nodes easily.
+* In graph_ast.cljs, see `clojure.walk/postwalk` which makes it easy to walk the ast trees and find specific nodes easily.